THE DUTCH REPUBLIC AND BRITAIN: THE MAKING OF MODERN

 - Discussion of major questions and themes to be raised in the seminar

-- Cooperative learning groups organization, seminar discussion assignments, and seminar projects
+- Cooperative learning group organization, seminar discussion assignments, and seminar projects

 - What are the chief elements of what de Vries calls “the age of crisis”?